Hannah Slarks

 Investigations

 Clients come to Hannah for her rigorous and sensitively-handled investigations.
-She conducts investigations across her practice areas, but particularly in contexts matters and sensitive matters involving schools and universities.
+She conducts investigations across her practice areas, but particularly in complex matters involving discrimination and human rights issues, and in schools and universities.

 Public, Regulatory & Human Rights